- 6.1.1. Format

 - Film encoding information such as Dolby Digital, DTS etc.

 6.4.
-Only video items that have audio as the main focus are allowed, where "audio" is either one or more complete studio recordings, one or more complete live performances.
+Only video items that have audio as the main focus are allowed, where "audio" is either one or more complete studio recordings or one or more complete live performances.
 If the item still makes sense with the picture turned off, it will probably be acceptable.
-Please ask in the Adding & Updating Forum if you are unsure whether to submit a video or not, especially for borderline cases.
+Please ask in the Database Forum if you are unsure whether to submit a video or not, especially for borderline cases.

 6.5.2.
 Bitrates should be entered as "kbps" (note all lower case).
 This info can go in the free text field.
 An example is "320 kbps".